jmillanm/portfolio_v2/README.md

 # portfolio_v2
-A portfolio sample using html-css-js
+A portfolio sample using HTML, CSS & Javascript